sablier-labs/docs/docs/concepts/16-glossary.md

 ### Rate Per Second

-The amount of tokens that are streamed per second in a Flow stream.
+The amount of tokens that accrues per second in a Flow stream.

 ### Status